ronny1020/lorem-ipsum-tc/README.md

 - numOfLine: number

   The number of lines would be created.
+  The default is random from 3 to 7.

+- numOfParagraph: number

+  The number of paragraphs would be created.
-  The default is random from 2 to 6.
+  The default is random from 3 to 7.

+- indent: string

+  The indent of each paragraph.
+  The default is 4 spaces.

+- skippingLine: string

+  The skipping line between paragraphs.
+  The default is '\n'.

 ## Contributing